e-nichols/Coding_Challenges/Problem_2/README.md

 - Will need an object/class to house cartesian pairs
 - Need to keep track of two lowest distances between pairs
 - Number of possible point pairs: n pairs, taken 2 at a time --> nC2 = n!/(2!(n-2)!)
+- Need to look into a "Divide and Conquer" strategy as computation time will increase drastically as input size increases

 ###Outline
 1. Read in and store cartesian pairs from .txt file